thefrontside/microstates/README.md

 # Microstates

-Composable State Primitives with GraphQL inspired API
+Composable State Primitives with a GraphQL inspired API.

-Microstates is a functional runtime type system for declaratively describing immutable state transitions of deeply nested state objects designed to ease state management in component based applications.
+Microstates is a functional runtime type system designed to ease state management in component based applications.
+It allows to declaratively compose application state tree from atomic finite .

 By combining lazy execution, algebraic data types and structural sharing, we created a tool that provides a tiny API to describe complex data structures and provide a mechanism to change the value in immutable way.

 ## Features

 With microstates added to your project, you get:

-- 🍣 Composable hierarhical type system
+- 🍇 Composable hierarhical type system
-- 🍱 Extremely reusable state atoms
+- 🍱 Reusable state atoms
 - 💎 Pure immutable state transitions without reducers
-- ⚡️ Lazy and syncronous by default
+- ⚡️ Lazy and synchronous by default
-- 🔭 Optional integration with Observables
 - 🦋 Easiest way to express state machines
 - 🎯 Transpilation free type system
 - ⚛ Use in Node.js and web applications
+- 🔭 Optional integration with Observables

 But, most imporantly, Microstates makes working with **state fun**.